GENI-NSF/geni-tools/README-stitching.txt

 '`<slicename>-manifest-rspec-stitching-combined.xml`'), unless you specify the `--tostdout` option.
-Currently, stitcher will write several files to the current working directory (results from `GetVersion` and `SliverStatus`, plus several manifest RSpecs).
+Currently, stitcher will write several files to the current working directory (results from `GetVersion` and `SliverStatus`, plus several manifest RSpecs) (change this directory using `--filePrefix`).

 `./stitcherTestFiles` contains a selection of sample request RSpecs for use with stitching.
 Note this is not exhaustive; multiple links between the same aggregate pairs are possible for example.

-When complete, `stitcher` writes a file to your current working directory, listing the aggregates at which it made reservations.
+When complete, `stitcher` writes a file to `~/.gcf`, listing the aggregates at which it made reservations.
 This file is used by `stitcher` later to drive calls, e.g. to `sliverstatus` or `renewsliver` or `deletesliver`.
 This file is named something like `slice.hrn-amlist.txt`.